-Q: I'm with lovely Dragana, one of the organizers of this conference.
-Hello, Dragana!
-Dragana: Hello!
+Q: I'm with lovely Dragana, one of the organizers of this Dragana: Hello!

-Q: We're halfway through Friday, or at least it feels like that.
-What are your impressions so far?
+Q: We're halfway through Friday, or at least it feels like Dragana: It's quite obasis.

 Dragana: It's quite obvious that we had a record number of people registered, so it's nice to see them around.
 You can see the buzz in the hall right now, it's amazing.
 And I think there's a special kind of energy for the 25th conference, you can feel it in the air, and people's expectations of what is yet